 5. Rethink your marketing.

 If you’re still using direct mail marketing, you may be needlessly wasting money.
-Pay close attention to the ROI on these campaigns, taking into consideration the cost of printing and postage to get your messaging in the hands of customers.
+Pay close attention to the ROI on these campaigns, taking into consideration the cost of printing and postage.
 Instead of paying for coupons in local circulars, consider a loyalty program that will keep customers coming back.
 Email campaigns can save money while also giving you the analytics you need to inform future marketing efforts.

 6. Use a collaboration tool.

-When paper is being used for interoffice communications, it’s likely a sign you don’t have a platform available for employees to collaborate.
-A collaboration tool can bring everyone together in a social media or chat-style setting, giving you the perfect place to post announcements and track project progress.
-This can especially benefit organizations that have a combination of on-site and remote workers, since they’ll be able to stay in touch in a way they couldn’t otherwise.
+If paper is used for interoffice communications, it’s a sign you don’t have a platform available for employees to collaborate.
+A collaboration tool can bring everyone together in a social media or chat-style setting.
+This gives you a perfect place to post announcements or track project progress.
+This can especially benefit organizations with a combination of on-site and remote workers.
+They’ll be able to stay in touch in a way they couldn’t otherwise.

 7. Make it competitive.

-Few things can encourage a team of workers to participate in an initiative like a competition.
-Announce your goal of reducing paperwork and offer a prize to the team that does the best job of helping out.
+Few things can encourage a team of workers to all go digital more than in an initiative like a competition.
+Announce your goal of reducing paperwork.
+Then, offer a prize to the team that does the best job of helping out.
 The prize could be awards to the team that comes up with a great suggestion for a way to cut costs, or for a demonstrated reduction in paper usage in a particular department.
 Even if only one team can win, the overall result can be a workforce that is more conscientious about waste.

-Businesses have plenty of reasons to cut down on paper use, starting with the cost savings it brings.
-Even if you’ve taken measures to automate processes, you’re likely still using more paper than necessary on a daily basis.
+Businesses have plenty of reasons to go digital and cut down on paper use.
+Perhaps most importantly, it saves money.
+Even if you’ve taken measures to automate processes, you’re likely still using more paper than necessary each day.
 By performing a business audit and identifying possible areas of reduction, you can become more environmentally aware while also helping to make your operations more efficient and productive.